oanguenot/simctl-cli/README.md

 ```

-This is subject to change as rumors say that in Xcode 11.4, application's permissions will be managed directly in the Simulator for easing tests.
+This is subject to change as rumors say that in Xcode 11.4, application's permissions will be managed directly by `xcrun` for easing tests.

 And for sure `Xcode` and the `Command Line Tool`.